RussellShire/react-calculator/README.md

 # REACT CALCULATOR

-A calculator in React built using functional components.
+A calculator built in React using functional components.

 # Project Specification

 - A simple calculator built in React
-- There should be an output that shows user inputs
+- There should be an output that immediately shows user inputs
-- When equals is pressed the result should appear in the output and the requested steps should also be displayed
+- When equals is pressed the result should appear in the output
+- When equals is pressed the requested steps should also be displayed
+- Users shouldn't be able to add more than one period or operand between number inputs
 - Functionality is more important than looks
-- Users shouldn't be able to add more than one period or operand

 # Hosted